Fey0xFF/Career-Resources/README.md

 Our goal is to create a collaborative, ever-growing knowledge base that helps all of us advance in our careers.

-Thank you for being part of the Level Effect community’s career resource repository!
-Every piece of advice, every interview question, and every experience shared here is invaluable in helping others progress in their journeys.
-We look forward to your contributions!

 ## Table of Contents
 1. [How to Contribute](#how-to-contribute)
 2. [Interview Prep](#interview-prep)